a skilled job, typically one requiring manual skills and special training.

 Because of these factors, less people are interested in a career in sales, and ultimately the talent pool is reduced.
 Another side effect, is that people still believe sales is something your’e born with, so they’re not as quick to accept that you need training programs in companies to get people started, and attrition of sales people goes up.

 Sales got a head start over other professions like marketing / product / recruiting because it was the first department in a company held accountable for hitting revenue numbers.
 In theory it was supposed to be the first profession that had a data driven approach.
 But Sales as a profession never used that fact to get ahead, as you can see in our Sales Machine interview with Saad, he states ” The last decade was about marketing automation and the next decade will be about sales enablement.”
+Although he’s right in terms of popularity, marketing automation is still used widely and is necessary for a good marketing plan and managing it properly.

 Now we’re in a position where we’ve got to play catch-up.